 2. Garbage-filled planet – Wall E

-Disney takes us here for a ride towards 700 years in the future.
-But it’s not the glitz and shiny of the sci-fi futurism.
+Disney takes us here for a ride towards 700 years in the future and it’s not the glitz and shiny of sci-fi futurism.
 Rather, the 2008 Pixar flick shows Earth as a deserted, trash-covered ghost town.
 We see it through the brown robot, Wall-E who tends the earth, sorting and piling trash in rows.

 3. Overfishing and plastic death for marine life – Happy Feet

-Happy Feet, Warner Brothers’ animated movie released in 2006, shows the plight of marine life, particularly the penguins of the Arctic.
+Happy Feet is an animated movie by the Warner Brothers’ released in 2006.
+This movie shows the plight of marine life, particularly the penguins of the Arctic.
 Mumble’s adventures are fun and inspiring in the sense that it is okay to be different from the rest of the herd.
-But the setting and external conflicts here are environmentally-driven.
+However, the setting and external conflicts here are environmentally-driven.

 4. Corporations and big institutions threatening natives – Avatar

 James Cameron’s Avatar may not cater exclusively to children due to its mature material.
-But this 2009 computer animated movie that grossed over a billion dollars in the box office tells a story of conflict with environmental themes.
-Although critics lambasted its many plot similarities with beloved classics such as Dancing With The Wolves, they concur that Avatar is a parable of the fight between natives and the greater society and its institutions.
+This 2009 computer-animated movie that grossed over a billion dollars in the box office tells a story of conflict with environmental themes.
+Although critics lambasted its many plot similarities with beloved classics such as Dancing with the Wolves, they concur that Avatar is a parable of the fight between natives and the greater society and its institutions.

 5. Militarized abuse of nature – Princess Mononoke